 When Mackie graduated high school, she got out of foster care and moved to the reservation.
 She lived with her partner and soon gave birth to a son.
 Mackie was a devoted mother who loved kids and even fostered some of the kids on the reservation.
-She worked several jobs: part-time secretary, teacher’s assistant, and house cleaner.
-Mackie soon split with her long-time partner.
+She worked several jobs as a part-time secretary, teacher’s assistant, and house cleaner.
+Mackie eventually split with her long-time partner.
 The reason for their separation was not known to her family and she moved in with her brother and sister.

 She took a lot in because of her past and held that in and didn’t show it, so she was always happy and did stuff for other people.
 She was just a very loving and caring and bubbly person even though she went through a lot of hard times.Ida Basil, sister of Immaculate Basil (Longreads)

 On Thursday, June 13, 2013, Mackie and her brother and sister went to a nearby community to buy groceries and run errands.
 At the store, she asked her brother Peter to buy her 2 bottles of vodka because she had lost her ID.
 She wanted the bottles for a party she planned to attend later that night.
 After they returned home and just before dusk, Mackie grabbed one bottle of vodka and her iPod and headed out to where locals were having a party.
 Her sister Vivian was watching her son for the night.
 Mackie returned home a few hours later and grabbed the second bottle of vodka and headed up a trail called Leo Creek Forest Service Road to a cabin right outside of town to continue the party.